govuk-one-login/account-components/README.md

 - Install Docker
 - Install [Homebrew](https://brew.sh/)
 - Install Brewfile dependencies with `npm run install-brewfile`
-- Install NPM dependencies with `npm run custom-install`
+- Install NPM dependencies with `npm ci`
 - Install Git Hooks with `npm run install-git-hooks`
 - Run `cd solutions/integration-tests && npm ci` to install integration testing dependencies
 - Run `npm run run:all` to start all the local servers and watch for changes.
 The frontend will be available at `http://localhost:6002`, the stubs at `http://localhost:6003` and the API at `http://localhost:6004`.